techbelle/the-little-mongodb-book/en/mongodb.markdown

 You disable the profiler by calling `setProfilingLevel` again but changing the parameter to `0`.
 Specifying `1` as the first parameter will profile queries that take more than 100 milliseconds.
 100 milliseconds is the default threshold, you can specify a different minimum time, in milliseconds, with a second parameter:

-	//profile anything that takes
-	//more than 1 second
+	//profile anything that takes more than 1 second db.setProfilingLevel(1, 1000);
-	db.setProfilingLevel(1, 1000);

 AK-TODO mention sampling and that profiling isn't usually for production.
 You can also specify a third parameter to indicate a sampling threshold - by default all queries over slow ms will be profiled, also AK-TODO mention profile `filter`